JuliaStats/MultivariateStats.jl/docs/source/lda.rst

     **Note:** The coefficient vector is scaled such that ``w'μp + b = 1`` and ``w'μn + b = -1``.

-.. function:: fit(LinearDiscriminant, Xp, Xn)
+.. function:: fit(LinearDiscriminant, Xp, Xn; covarianceestimator = nothing)

     Performs LDA given both positive and negative samples.